ldash/minimalist-google-calendar/README.md

 #### 0.7.7 [October 15, 2015]
 * The development standards (specifically the security policy of Chrome's extensions) have progressed a great deal since last update, so an entire overhaul of the extension had to be performed for it to simply load with no errors, the extension got basically modernized, all of the old API calls were upgraded and the fix was added to address the left panel not hiding properly.
 * The domains to activate the extension on were updated to reflect the change by Google.
+* The project was taken over by a new maintainer.

 #### 0.7.00 [30]
  * Added: Full support for new UI! (theme settings work but most are no necessary)